 The typical adult relaxation is now tightly packed into one annual vacation and several holidays throughout the year.
-The pressure is very high in those moments to really have a good time.
-After all, in just a few days out of the 365 in one year, you must fully recover.
+The pressure is very high in those moments to have a good time.
+After all, you must fully recover in just a few days out of the 365 in one year.
 You must regain your sense of liberty and freedom.
 The vacation itself becomes a race to the finish.
 Do as many things as you can; the more, the better.
 The problem is that more doesn’t mean better.
 It’s not a surprise that many people joke that they need a vacation after their vacation.
 Although usually a joke, there’s truth to that.

 Of course, any kind of time off is beneficial somehow, and these moments of intensity have their value.
 But in this context, you can only counteract systemic burnout with systemic relaxation.

 Therefore, playtime for adults should become a part of your life and not just an afterthought.